-NE/CR Training Travel-Motor Carrier Investigators are required to attend quarterly training and maintain CVSA Level I, General Hazardous Material, and Cargo Tank Inspection certifications by conducting appropriate numbers of roadside inspections.
+Training Travel -Motor Carrier Investigators are required to attend quarterly training and maintain CVSA Level I, General Hazardous Material, and Cargo Tank Inspection certifications by conducting appropriate numbers of roadside inspections.
 Reimbursement is based upon the current state per diem rate and rules.
-Training for 5 Motor Carrier Investigators with a \$37/day meal allowance (\$1,850) and \$70/day hotel accommodation (\$3,500) for a total of \$5,350.
+Training for 5 Motor Carrier Investigators with a \$37/day meal allowance, or \$1,850 and \$70/day hotel accommodation, or \$3,500 for a total of \$5,350.

-NE/CR Routine-Related Travel-Motor Carrier Investigators are assigned to conduct SAs on interstate motor carriers, attend team meetings, etc. They are located across the state and reside within their assigned areas of service.
-Travel for 5 Motor Carrier Investigators with a \$37/day meal allowance (\$4,625) and \$70/day hotel accommodation (\$8,750) for a total of \$13,375.
+Routine-Related Travel-Motor Carrier Investigators are assigned to conduct SAs on interstate motor carriers, attend team meetings, etc. They are located across the state and reside within their assigned areas of service.
+Travel for 5 Motor Carrier Investigators with a \$37/day meal allowance, or \$4,625 and \$70/day hotel accommodation, or \$8,750 for a total of \$13,375.

-CR Training Course - lowa DOT has identified the need to send a MC Investigator to be cross trained in performing compliance reviews.
+CR Training Course - Iowa DOT has identified the need to send a MC Investigator to be cross trained in performing compliance reviews.
 Travel costs are based on known prior expenditures for this 80-hour course, which is spread across 14 days.
-Travel for 1 MC Investigator with a \$50/day meal allowance (\$700) and \$150/night hotel accommodations (\$1,950) for a total of \$2,650.
+Travel for 1 MC Investigator with a \$50/day meal allowance, or \$700 and \$200/night hotel accommodations or \$2,600 for a total of \$3,300.